SumiSastri/dev-blogs/docs/history-of-the-web/part2-web2.0.md

 All this makes for a poor customer experience (CX), as well as developer experience (DX).
 Background jobs like cron jobs are clunky and infrastructure as code may solve some of these challenges, but not all.

-The JAM-stack which relies on HTML, CSS & JavaScript mashed-up into one artefact has its own trade-offs, McDonald said.These are slow builds, not really a full-stack - the rehydration from API calls to the frontend is slow and not always secure.
+The JAM-stack which relies on HTML, CSS & JavaScript mashed-up into one artefact has its own trade-offs, McDonald said.
+These are slow builds, not really a full-stack - the rehydration from API calls to the front end is slow and not always secure.

-PWAs are built on HTML, CSS and JavaScript rather than traditional mobile-app languages like Swift or Kotlin.
+PWAs are built on HTML, CSS and JavaScript rather than traditional mobile apps languages like Swift or Kotlin.
 They are accessed through a browser.
-To enhance the speed of dowloading PWAs use pre-processors to format and minify code.
-A pre-processor, takes out all the empty spaces in a code block (minification) and formats newer versions of JavaScript to a version that browsers recognise.
+To enhance the speed of downloading PWAs use pre-processors to format and minify code.
+A pre-processor takes out all the empty spaces in a code block (minification) and formats newer versions of JavaScript to a version that browsers recognise.

 When a website is created a tree of all the elements called the DOM (Document Object Model) is built.
-To shake out the fluff from every branch of this DOM-tree, pre-processors have to delve into a complex mesh of HTML elements.
+To shake out the fluff from every branch of this DOM tree, pre-processors must delve into a complex mesh of HTML elements.
 A process called layout-thrashing or DOM-tree shaking.
-With complex nested DOMs - as more pages and complex layouts, API calls are made, this process of layout-thrashing and DOM-tree shaking can become a headache.
+With complex nested DOMs - as more pages complex layouts, and API calls are made, this process of layout-thrashing and DOM-tree shaking can become a headache.

-FWAs, on the other hand, with their HTML first approach offers dynamic personalisation and assistive technologies built in by default.
+FWAs, on the other hand, with their HTML-first approach offer dynamic personalisation and assistive technologies built in by default.

-FWAs are built using functions as code, programmed on the server using managed DBs making deployments more efficient.
+FWAs are built using functions as code, and programmed on the server using managed DBs making deployments more efficient.

 With this enhanced control comes a better CX, inclusivity, speed and even a better DX with less maintenance and breaking changes from versions of code updates.